Special Plate Collections

 *photo courtesy of Nottingham Nature Nook

-January’s Special Plate collection is for The Justice League of Greater Lansing.
+January’s Special Plate collection was for The Justice League of Greater Lansing.
 This organization has done an excellent job over the last few years highlighting the need for Reparations for Black Americans and the reason for the huge wealth gap between white and black Americans starting with slavery but including Jim Crow laws, redlining and the withholding of eligibility of VA Benefits.
 Material with more information will be at a table after several January services.

 If you would like to learn more about the Justice League of Greater Lansing, please go to www.justiceleagueglm.org